-Man who pretended to be Grenfell resident to dodge prison sentence jailed
+Man who pretended to be Grenfell resident jailed for his 'repulsive' crimes

 -

-Man who pretended to be Grenfell resident to dodge prison sentence jailed
+Man who pretended to be Grenfell resident jailed for his 'repulsive' crimes

 A fraudster who masqueraded as a former Grenfell Tower resident to dodge a jail sentence for burglary has been jailed for six years for his "repulsive" crimes.

-Derrick Peters, 58, was put up in the Park Grand hotel in Paddington, west London, after claiming to have lost his friend and all his possessions in the blaze on June 14 last year.
+Derrick Peters, 58, was put up in the Park Grand hotel in west London, after claiming to have lost his friend and all his possessions in the blaze on June 14 last year.

 He ran up a £40,000 bill while staying in the £192-a-night room, including more than £5,000 spent on food, drink and laundry.